 Article VII – Dues and Finances

 Section 1.
 Annual dues shall be determined by the Division Board in accordance with policies of CTOC.
 They shall be payable in advance by January 1 to the Treasurer of the Division.
 Collection of dues may enlist the aid of AIChE Member Services.
-Those members who continue to be delinquent on the following January 1 shall be dropped from the rolls of the Division.
+Those members who are not in good standing and continue to be delinquent on the following January 1 shall be dropped from the rolls of the Division.

 Section 2.
 The dues shall be changed in amount only by affirmative vote of two-thirds of the total voting membership of the Division Board.
 This vote may be taken at a regular meeting or by ballot sent to all Division Board members.
 [The current dues schedule will be documented in the Division Operating / Officers’ Manual.]